yxb8mh/DS2022/README.md

 This can be run in a single block:
 ```
-git remote add upstream git@github.com:nmagee/ds2002-course.git
+git remote add upstream https://github.com/uvasds-systems/ds2002-course.git
 git fetch upstream
 git merge upstream/main main
 ```

 This will pull all upstream changes in and merge them with your fork.
+Note that the first line is a one-time configuration, whereas lines 2 and 3 can be used repeatedly to catch up with the upstream source.

 ### Update your fork with the GitHub UI